emuflight/EmuFlight/docs/development/CodingStyle.md

 Note2: The Astyle settings have been tested and will produce a nice result.
 Many files will be changed, mostly to the better but maybe not always, so use with care.

 ##Curly Braces
-Functions shall have the opening brace at the beginning of the next line.
+Functions shall have the opening brace on the same line.

 All non-function statement blocks (if, switch, for) shall have the opening brace last on the same line, with the following statement on the next line.